learn-co-students/module-1-code-challenge-round-3-nyc-web-033020-module-1-ar-code-challenge-033020-round-1-1586180818/README.md

 A Specialist:

 - has a name
 - has many Employees

   `Specialist#name`
-    - Returns the specialist's name
+    - Returns the specialist's name #done

   `Specialist#employees`
-    - Returns all of the specialist's employees
+    - Returns all of the specialist's employees #done

   `Specialist.all`
-    - Returns all of the specialists
+    - Returns all of the specialists #done

 _\*\*DO A GIT ADD AND COMMIT WITH MESSAGE "deliverable 2" AND THEN PROCEED TO THE NEXT DELIVERABLE\*\*_